snowdj/econometrics-7/_posts/2016-05-15-IPT-module.md

 ipt/att.py
 {% endhighlight %}

-To use the package to estimate of ATT using the NSW evaluate dataset used by Dehejia and Wahba (1999, _Journal of the American Statistical Association_) you can then run the following code snippet:
+To use the package to estimate the ATT using the NSW evaluation dataset used by Dehejia and Wahba (1999, _Journal of the American Statistical Association_) you can then run the following code snippet:

 {% highlight python %}
 # Append location of ipt module root directory to systems path